Pitfall: The Mayan Adventure

 Rate this game:

-See also: Action Adventure Games, Action Games, Jaguar Games, Pitfall Games
+See also: Action Games, Action Adventure Games, Jaguar Games, Pitfall Games

 The vine-swinging saga of the hottest video game ever continues in Pitfall: LSJ The Mayan Adventure.
 It's all-new pit-hopping action has you and 18-year-old Harry Junior (son of the original Atari 2600 Pitfall Harry character) setting out to rescue Harry Sr. from an evil Mayan spirit.
 Thrash through deep dark rainforests, expfore Mayan temples, and race through rat-infested mines to reach the realm of the Mayan Warrior Spirit for the final confrontation to save Harry Senior.